Multi-wavelength emission from 3C 66A: clues on its redshift and gamma-ray emission location: Introduction

+It's well known that the high energy emissions of some blazars need EC components.
+The energy density of external photon field is related to the gamma-ray emission location \citep[e.g.,][]{g09}.
+Therefore, the clue on the gamma-ray emission region location of a blazar can be obtained from its high energy emission \citep[e.g.,][]{yan}.
+Moreover, the external photons absorption on the gamma-ray emission is also helpful to constrain the gamma-ray emission location of blazar \citep[e.g.,][]{liu,bai,pout}.

-3C 66A is classified as intermediate BL Lac (IBL), because its synchrotron peak lies between $10^{15}$ Hz and $10^{16}$ Hz \citep{perri,abdob}.
+3C 66A is classified as intermediate BL Lac (IBL), because of its synchrotron peaking between $10^{14}$ Hz and $10^{15}$ Hz \citep{perri,abdob}.
 The most widely used redshift for 3C 66A is 0.444, based on a single emission line measurement \citep{miller}.
-However, \citet{miller} stated that they were not sure of the reality of this emission feature, and warned that the redshift was not reliable.
+However, \citet{miller} stated that they were not sure of the reality of this emission feature, and warned that the redshift is not reliable.
 Later, \citet{lanze} confirmed the redshift of 0.444 based on data from \textit{International Ultraviolet Explorer} (\textit{IUE}).
 However, \citet{bramel} argued that the 3C 66A redshift determined using \textit{IUE} data is questionable. \citet{finke2} placed a lower limit on the redshift of 3C 66A, $z\geq0.096$, using information regarding its host galaxy.
-Recently, \citet{pran} concluded that the redshift of 3C 66A should be below $0.34\pm 0.05$, and that the most likely redshift is $0.21\pm0.05$.
-These results assume that the de-absorbed VHE spectrum are not harder than the \textit{Fermi}-LAT spectrum. \citet{Joshi} argued that $\gamma$-ray emission in the flare state could be dominated by an external Compton (EC) process. \citet{yang} found that the VHE emission is contributed by EC when taking $z=0.444$, or by pure SSC when $z=0.1$.
-Note that this last result does not employ detailed \textit{Fermi} data. \citet{abdob11} fit well the SED of 3C 66A at flare state with the SSC+EC model, and suggested that the redshift of 3C 66A may be between 0.2 and 0.3.
+Recently, \citet{pran} suggested that the redshift of 3C 66A should be below $0.34\pm 0.05$, and that the most likely redshift is $0.21\pm0.05$, by assuming that the EBL-corrected TeV spectrum are not harder than the \textit{Fermi}-LAT spectrum.

+\citet{Joshi} suggested that $\gamma$-ray emission of 3C 66A in the flare state could be dominated by an external Compton (EC) process. \citet{yang} found that the TeV emission has contribution from EC when taking $z=0.444$, or by pure SSC when $z=0.1$. \citet{abdo11} studied the SED of 3C 66A at flare state by using the SSC+EC model, and suggested that the redshift of 3C 66A may be between 0.2 and 0.3.